t9md/vim-choosewin/README.md

 ### NERDTree open file

 If working with several windows, it is useful to be able to select a specific window when open a file from inside [NERDTree](https://github.com/scrooloose/nerdtree).
 As default behavior _NERDTree_ use _Vims_ last window, that is often not the favored one.
 The [NERDTree_choosewin-plugin](https://github.com/weilbith/nerdtree_choosewin-plugin) provide this feature to select a window.
-Furthermore if the user has installed this Choosewin plugin as well, it is able to detect this and use it instead of the default behavior.
+Furthermore, if the user has installed this Choosewin plugin as well, it is able to detect this and use it instead of the default behavior.